 Your child came home on Tuesday with a red yarn tied around their right wrist.
 Most of the children could identify their right hand.
 This helps us as we learn the Pledge of Allegiance to the flag.

-The Happy Sacks will come home next Tuesday with and .
+The Happy Sacks will come home next Tuesday with MAJOR and LORENZ.
 There is a “strip” attached that kind of explains it, but these children will be looking for something special to them that begins with the letter “B”.
 This is like a SHOW AND TELL BAG.
 It will need to be retuned any day BY FRIDAY.
+Please don’t let them just stuff everything they can find that begins with that letter.
+2 or 3 items, or somethings that perhaps are “related”—a small “stuffy” bird bird’s nest—something of that sort.
 Thanks!

 Our math begins SUPER EASY.
 We’re working on those beginning numbers.
 We’ve done a quick test, and I believe that we’re pretty much all recognizing these numbers, but we’re also working on writing them correctly.
 We’re also counting objects.
 That doesn’t always coincide with just rote counting.
 That is more of a challenge for many of us.